kfirosb/gloat/README.md

 3. Tag and push the Tsunami image to your image registry.

-4. In the file `gloat/tsunami/tsunami-helm-chart/templates/tsunami-data-pv.yaml`, update the path to the location where you plan to place the `ip_list.txt` file for server IP list configuration.
+4. In the file `tsunami/tsunami-helm-chart/templates/tsunami-data-pv.yaml`, update the path to the location where you plan to place the `ip_list.txt` file for server IP list configuration.

-5. In the file `gloat/tsunami/tsunami-helm-chart/templates/tsunami-logs-pv.yaml`, update the path to match the mount location for the Fluent-Bit logs configured in step 3 of the Fluent-Bit deployment.
+5. In the file `tsunami/tsunami-helm-chart/templates/tsunami-logs-pv.yaml`, update the path to match the mount location for the Fluent-Bit logs configured in step 3 of the Fluent-Bit deployment.

-6. Navigate to the `gloat/tsunami` directory.
+6. Navigate to the `tsunami` directory.

 7. Create a Tsunami namespace:
    ```bash